FAQs

 From your router to your switch, shielded cables can provide greater protection from RFI ingress.
 The SuperSwitch will massively mitigate whatever noise reaches it but it makes sense to minimise this incoming noise and there is most certainly no disadvantage to doing so.
 Shielded cables include certified Cat 8 and some Cat 6A as well as many uncertified cables from boutique manufacturers.
 Cat 7 is also shielded and quite popular despite being a proprietary standard which was never approved by the IEEE.

-Data handling rates increase from Cat 6 to 6A to 7 to 8 but for audio purposes, Cat 6 data rates are absolutely sufficient and highe rates won’t affect sound quality; the demands we place on our network cables even if using hi-res material can easily be accommodated by all of these categoris of cable.
+Data handling rates increase from Cat 6 to 6A to 7 to 8 but for audio purposes, Cat 6 data rates are absolutely sufficient and highe rates won’t affect sound quality; the demands we place on our network cables even if using hi-res material can easily be accommodated by all of these categories of cable.
 Our interest lies purely in the ability of the cable to reject noise as this may impact sound quality.

 If we were reinstalling our own network, we’d probably go for Cat 8.
 It’s not only shielded overall but the pairs of conductors are more tightly twisted which makes them better at rejecting noise - this noise rejection is what gives Cat 8 cable the ability to support much higher data rates than we use in audio.
 Note how, as with the network switch, we audiophiles seek to exploit a side effect or by-product of the original purpose, this time of the cable’s design!